Chrisc0610/surfs_up/README.md

 ## Summary
 - Based off our findings above I can concloude that W. Avy can definitly hold up with a Surf/Ice Cream shop year round.
 Although he should consider a running a special in the winter months to attract more customers.
+What he can do is run  queries for the months of January - February then compare those high and low temperature averages and see if he run a sale such as reducing prices as the degrees go down.